The associated application form is available here.

 43. If revisions to AS/NZS 5033 affect the module compliance requirements, CEC will reset the expiry date to align with the new compliance date outlined in the new or revised standard.

 44. The CEC will endeavor to inform the Applicant (via e-mail contact address as provided on the application form) of expiry for their listed products however it is the responsibility of the Applicant to ensure the certification of their products remains current.

 45. The CEC Director, Smart Energy may allow retrospective gap-free listings if, up to six weeks after expiry, manufacturers submit a new certificate in conjunction with a certifier’s declaration, where both are from the same certifying agency as the expired certificate.

 46. The CEC Director, Smart Energy may provide an extended approval for the installation of obsolete module stock held in Australia, only if it was certified and CEC Approved at the time that production ceased, and meets current standards.
 A company declaration shall be required specifying the date of ceasing production and that the module was certified up to that date.

 CEC testing and compliance programme

 47. CEC will select modules for testing either on the basis of risk-based profiling or random selection testing and will test them for the following:

 a. visual inspection and identification of components;

 d. other tests deemed appropriate.

-44. Manufacturers shall supply maximum power (Pmax), current-voltage (I-V) and EL testing results for the modules selected, as identified by the module serial numbers.
+48. Manufacturers shall supply maximum power (Pmax), EL testing results and Bill of Materials for the modules selected, as identified by the module serial numbers.
 EL images will be used amongst other things to determine if modules have been subject to damage in transit.